Oladk/Accenture-Content-Data-analysis/README.md

-# User Engagement Analysis Project
+# Accenture User Engagement Analysis Project

 This repository contains the analysis and insights derived from user engagement data across different content types, categories, reaction types, and time periods.
 The goal of this project was to understand user preferences and provide actionable recommendations to improve content strategy.